 It’s obvious, as Diesel is priced at least 35% lower than Petrol and also Diesel cars yield better mileage than petrol cars.

 But, do you really need a diesel car?

 As you may know diesel cars have a premium over petrol cars (from 75k to 1 lac).
-A research study shows that most people won’t even recover this premium since they travel very less.
+A research study shows that most people won’t even recover this premium since they travel very less or change the car too soon.
 Studies say that a diesel car is preferable over petrol cars, only if the car does about 2000 kms every month.
 And of course this also depends on for how long do you intend to use that car.
 If it will be the only car that you will buy in the foreseeable future, you will eventually recover the premium and hence a diesel car may be advisable.

 But the thing is, most people who go for diesel, even when they don’t do 2000 kms a month, say that it feels a lot better to give away that premium once to the dealer than to spend more every time they go a fuel station to fill petrol.
 There you go, the human nature.